September 27, 2022

 You can also make money on the Amazon marketplace by selling to Amazon via Amazon Vendor Central.
 What this means is that you sell your products directly to Amazon.

-In this article, we will dive into both Amazon Seller Central and Amazon Vendor Central looking at their benefits, drawbacks and key differences.
+In this article, we will dive into both Amazon Seller Central and Amazon Vendor Central looking at their benefits, drawbacks, and key differences.

 What is Amazon Seller Central?

-Amazon Seller Central is a platform that merchants or third party sellers can use to market their products directly to customers on the Amazon marketplace.
+Amazon Seller Central is a platform that merchants or third-party sellers can use to market their products directly to customers on the Amazon marketplace.

 The seller is responsible for setting up the seller account and maintaining it.
 On Amazon Seller Central, you have the option of choosing between two selling plans.
-You can choose to sell with the Individual Selling Plan which comes at a few $0.99 for every item sold or the Professional Selling Plan which comes with a monthly subscription of $39.99.
+You can choose to sell with the Individual Selling Plan which comes at a fee of $0.99 for every item sold or the Professional Selling Plan which comes with a monthly subscription of $39.99.

 Many sellers prefer the Professional Selling plan, as it comes with an array of features including inventory management, analytical tools, and promotional tools that sellers need to grow and scale their business.